hirshagarwal/Theia/README.md

 In the event of a problem restarting the program is usually the best solution.

 ### Program doesn't seem to save any files
 The most likely situation is that an outdated version of Java is being used.
 Updating to Java 9 should resolve the issue.
+As of build 0.1.8 an outdated verion of Java should trigger a warning dialogue on program launch.